pkratoch-git-workshop/git-tasks/README.md

 ## How to solve tasks

+### Prerequisites

+1. Enter the `sudo dnf install python3-GitPython` command to install necessary dependencies.
-Before starting the first task, run `init-tasks` to make the `task.py` script available.
+1. Before starting the first task, run `init-tasks` to make the `task.py` script available.

+## Working with tasks

 1. Pick a task from the list below.
 1. Run a script to start a task: `python3 task.py <taskname> start`